RitaYujiaWu/DSC180-A08-GUI-Project/README.md

+# DSC180 A08 Capstone Project - GUI Agent
+Right now, there’s a lot of excitement around GUI agents, AI agents interact with graphical user interfaces—things like apps, browsers, and operating systems.
+Therefore, we choose this as our topic and focus on improving GUI agent performance through inference-time scaling. \

+Our team is then split into two groups that strengthen the agent from complementary directions: one group trains a Process Reward Model (PRM) as an external signal [(Jump to Part A)](#part-a), while the other develops an internal world model to enhance the agent’s own reasoning [(Jump to Part B)](#part-b).

+<a name="part-a"></a>
 # A. Training a Process Reward Model (PRM) for GUI Agent
 ## Part I — Task Generation and Collecting Agent Trajectory (Based on ZeroGUI and OSWorld's framework)
 🎯 **Goal:** Use ZeroGUI's prompt for task generation based on OSWorld's tasks and then collect trajectory using Qwen3VL-4b as agent. \